-Withdrawing Prior to the 60% Point of a Payment Period: Unless and until a student completes 60% of the term in which financial aid was awarded, the student will be required to return all or part of the financial aid originally awarded for the term.
+Withdrawing Prior to the 60% Point of a Payment Period: Unless and until students complete 60% of the term in which financial aid was awarded, they will be required to return all or part of the financial aid originally awarded for the term.

-When a Student Fails to Begin Attendance: If financial aid is processed for a student who never begins attendance in any class for which s/he registered in a term, all aid will be canceled.
+When Students Fail to Begin Attendance: If financial aid is processed for students who never begin attendance in any class for which they registered in a term, all aid will be canceled.
 The instructor reports a grade of AW after the census date of the payment period.
 Financial aid originally awarded is canceled for students who failed to begin attendance in all classes in which they were originally enrolled and is adjusted for those who fail to begin attendance in a portion of the classes in which they were originally enrolled.

-When a Student Fails All Classes: If a financial aid recipient who has not officially withdrawn fails to receive a passing grade in at least one class during the term, the Financial Aid Office will determine whether the student actually established eligibility for the aid originally awarded.
-It is assumed that the student completed 50% of the semester unless the student provides documentation to the Financial Aid Office from their instructor indicating a later last date of attendance.
-If the student did not begin attendance, or stopped attending during the payment period, the financial aid originally awarded will be canceled or adjusted.
+When Students Fail All Classes: If financial aid recipients who have not officially withdrawn fail to receive a passing grade in at least one class during the term, the Financial Aid Office will determine whether they actually established eligibility for the aid originally awarded.
+It is assumed that students completed 50% of the semester unless they provide documentation to the Financial Aid Office from their instructor indicating a later last date of attendance.
+If students did not begin attendance, or stopped attending during the payment period, the financial aid originally awarded will be canceled or adjusted.